Table of Contents

-What Should You Do If You Have Hard Lumps After Natural Breast Augmentation (Fat Transfer)?
+What Should You Do If You Have Hard Lumps After Natural Breast Augmentation (Fat Grafting)?

 Fat necrosis—the lumps that sometimes appear after fat grafting breast augmentation—is a troubling occurrence for patients after the procedure.
-However, having a hard lump after natural breast augmentation is a benign event that is more of a cosmetic issue and a matter of physical comfort than a serious or life-threatening health concern.
+However, having a hard lump after natural breast augmentation or reconstruction is a benign event that is more of a cosmetic issue and a matter of physical comfort than a serious or life-threatening health concern.
+Here, we provide answers to some of your questions about lumps after fat transfer to the breast.

 Can Fat Transfer to the Breast Cause Lumps?

-Fat transfer, also known as fat grafting, is a popular technique for breast augmentation, as it utilizes the patient’s own tissues to sculpt and refine the breasts without installing a synthetic device.
+Fat transfer, also known as fat grafting, is a popular technique for breast augmentation and breast cancer reconstruction, as it utilizes the patient’s own tissues to sculpt and refine the breasts without installing a synthetic device.
 Multiple fat grafting sessions can be necessary to generate the patient’s desired results.

 Hardened masses that appear post-fat grafting breast augmentation are typically caused by fat necrosis.
 Fat necrosis is a common complication that may result in either hardened lumps or oil cysts.
 Oil cysts occur when fat necrosis dissolves and forms a calcified cyst over liquid fat, which feels smooth and pliable.